+Thank you for your interest in assistance through our Content Tutor Program.
 The Academic Support Center (ASC) provides peer tutoring free of charge to Otterbein students in all content areas except modern languages and cultures and music (the departments provide tutors for these disciplines).
-All tutoring takes place in Courtright Memorial Library and students may receive up to 3 hours of tutoring per week for each course.
+As our educational landscape takes on a very different look from years past, we will be offering our tutoring and academic assistance remotely.
+Although tutoring assistance will occur remotely, please know that our tutors will do their best to connect with you online.
+You may receive up to 2 hours of tutoring per week for each course.

 Request a Tutor